WorldMaker/blog.worldmaker.net/_drafts/videogames-shibboleths-sex.md

-In videogames, from indie visual novels to giant AAA blockbusters such as Bioware's latest *Mass Effect: Andromeda*, these sorts of small social moments and at most heavy petting and the T&A of second base *are* sex, and I finally realize that to me, too, that's what qualifies, that's what I want [^3].
+In videogames, from indie visual novels to giant AAA blockbusters such as Bioware's latest *Mass Effect: Andromeda*, these sorts of small social moments and at most the heavy petting, the T&A, and the intimate cuddling of second base *are* sex, and I finally realize that to me, too, that's what qualifies, that's what I want [^3].
 The issue of course, is that these things, too, are used as narrative shibboleths (stand-ins, symbols) for the act of sex itself.

 The obvious criticism which many others have covered well over the years is the criticism that ludic simplicity of these relationships and these moments (as